lamat1111/QuilibriumScripts/README.md

 ### Step 1
 **Rent a server with at least 8 cores (best 12), 16 GB RAM (best 32), 250 GB SSD space (best 500), and 400 Mbit/s symmetric bandwidth.**<br>
-*(After Quilibrium 1.5 min specs will be: 4 cores, 8 GB RAM.
-It is unclear what the new specs for space and bandwidth will be, but probably lower than now.)*<br>
+*(After Quilibrium 1.5 min specs will be: 4 cores, 8 GB RAM, and 400 Mbit/s symmetric bandwidth.
+Outbound traffic after 1.5 should be around 10TB up to 30 TB per month, depending on how you set the node)*<br>
 Also refer to the [Quilibrium official docs](https://quilibrium.com/docs/noderunning).<br>
 If you can afford better specs than the minimum, your node will earn more rewards.